Sell Mortgage Note

 1. Property Type

-2. Payer Credit
+2. Borrower Credit

 The payer’s credit score and history of the payer on the note is a good indicator of whether he or she will continue to make payments on the note.
 For example, the seller of the note will get a much higher price on the note if the payer has a credit score of 700 compared to a payer with a credit score of 600 or less.
 Some notes, especially with commercial properties, are bought in the name of an LLC or corporation.
 If there is no personal guarantee, this shows less commitment by the payer.
 These note types are likely to receive lower offers.